Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems: Introduction

 \subsection{Literature survey and the proposed contribution}

-A similar problem has been extensively studied in the literature under the name of `decentralized control' around 1970s (e.g., see \cite{Siljack2011} and references therein).
-The difference is that no communication is allowed between controllers and the only signal available for the $i$th agent to produce $u_i$ is its local $y_i$, which poses structural constraints on controllers.
+A related problem has been extensively studied in the literature under the name of `decentralized control' around 1970s (e.g., see \cite{Siljack2011} and references therein).
+A difference is that no communication is allowed between controllers, which poses a structural constraint on the control design.
 It is shown in \cite{SWnag1973} that the decentralized controller exists if and only if the plant's `fixed spectrum' is stable, which is a set of closed-loop eigenvalues invariant to changes of local controllers.
-Although exists, the controller is hardly self-organized especially when the control structures are overlapping because there is no means of resolving the conflicts between controllers.

-By introducing inter-controller communications among neighbors, a more general class of plants can be handled through distributed control.
-Motivated by the classical separation principle, the first step towards disributed control was to design a distributed observer \cite{Zhu2014,Park2017,Wang2017,Mitra2018,Han2018,TKim2020}, in which each $i$th agent distributedly computes the estimate $\hat x_i$ for the state of {\em unforced} plants.
-However, a naive combination of a distributed observer and a feedback control $u_i = F_i \hat x_i$ was not straightforward in view of decentralized design because the plant now has the input $\sum_j B_j u_j = \sum_j B_j F_j \hat x_j$, and therefore, the observer of the agent $i$ needs to know all other $B_j$, $F_j$, and $\hat x_j$, $j \not = i$, in order to cancel them in its own observer error dynamics.
+By introducing inter-controller communications, a more general class of plants can be handled by so-called `distributed control.'
+The first step towards distributed output-feedback control was, motivated by the classical separation principle, to employ {\em distributed observers} studied in \cite{Zhu2014,Park2017,Wang2017,Mitra2018,Han2018,TKim2020}.
+However, while these methods allow the agent $i$ to distributedly compute the estimate $\hat x_i$ of the plant's state $x$, a difficulty arises unless the input signals to the plant are shared by all agents.
+In fact, a naive combination of the distributed observer and a feedback control $u_i = F_i \hat x_i$ violates both the distributed operation (F1) and the decentralized design (F2) because the input to the plant is now $\sum_j B_j u_j = \sum_j B_j F_j \hat x_j$, and therefore, the distributed observer in the control agent $i$ needs to know all other $B_j$, $F_j$, and $\hat x_j$, $j \not = i$, as well, in order to cancel them in its own observer error dynamics.
 Recently, the authors of \cite{LWang20} and \cite{XZhang2019} have proposed a solution, which enabled that agent $i$ uses $(\sum_j B_j F_j) \hat x_i$ instead of $\sum_j B_j F_j \hat x_j$, so that the real-time information of $\hat x_j$ ($j \not = i$) is not needed for agent $i$.
 The underlying idea is that, when the consensus is achieved among all the estimates $\hat x_j$, both terms become the same.
-Hence, distributed operation is achieved.
+Hence, the distributed operation (F1) is achieved in \cite{XZhang2019,LWang20}.